 There are – surprise – no toilets available while on tour.
-When you need to ‘go’, you just move a little outside the path to find a little cover and you do what you need to do.
-And Arctic Outlaws highly recommends trying to substitute toilet paper with…snow:-)!
+When you need to ‘go’, you just move a little outside the path to find a cover and you do what you need to do.

-No, all we ask is that you bring curiosity, patience, and perseverance :-).
+No, all we ask is that you show up with curiosity, patience, and your good mood :-).

 No. Skis, poles, boots, skins, pulks, harnesses, tents, sleeping mats/bags, stoves, kitchen utensils, etc. are provided by Arctic Outlaws.
-You will only have to bring your own winter clothing.
+You will in essence only have to bring your own winter clothing.

 We aim for groups sizes of 6-10 guests.
 This gives a good intimacy and energy, and it gives the guide good time to attend to all guests during the tour, as well as it encourages the participants to get to know each other and share.
 Also, the guests can more easily be included in the decision making.